 Thanks to its IPS panel, the Acer Nitro XV252Q F provides wide 178° viewing angles for flawless image quality regardless of the angle you’re looking at the screen.
-Further, with ~99% sRGB gamut coverage, you get accurate and rich colors without over-saturation.
+Further, with ~99% sRGB gamut coverage in the sRGB mode or ~115% sRGB gamut size for increased saturation, you get accurate and vibrant colors.

 In order to see the benefits of 390Hz, you’ll need to get 390FPS, which is mainly doable at 1080p and while playing undemanding eSports titles at low settings.

 Still, the image is pretty crisp and you get a fair amount of screen real estate.
 Moreover, most professional players prefer ~24″ sized screens as it allows them to see everything that’s happening on the screen without having to move their eyes/heads much.

 The Acer XV252QF can get quite bright thanks to its 400-nit peak luminance while the contrast ratio sits at 1,000:1, which is standard for IPS monitors.

 You won’t have any trouble with the glare even in well-lit rooms and even though blacks aren’t quite as deep as that of VA panels with a ~3,000:1 contrast ratio, they’re decent.

 Besides, there aren’t any 360Hz monitors with VA technology (at least not yet) due to their slower pixel response times.

 Some IPS glow is noticeable, as expected from an IPS panel, but it’s manageable and its intensity will vary across different units of the monitor.